 Careers and employability

-Manchester is home to the largest number of planning and environmental consultancies in the UK (outside London) - and with much cheaper living costs than the capital, many of our graduates choose to stay on in the city after university.
+Manchester is home to the largest number of planning and environmental consultancies in the UK (outside London).
+With much cheaper living costs, many graduates choose to remain in the city.

-Planning and Environmental Management provides bespoke support to students in their search for future employment, ranging from advice on interview techniques to CV writing.
+We also provide bespoke support to students in their search for future employment.
+This ranges from advice on interview techniques to CV writing.

-With a history of planning education that goes back decades, we enjoy strong professional links with planners, urban development professionals and environmental managers, particularly in the vibrant city of Manchester.
-These links with practitioners benefit our students in many ways, including:
+We have strong professional links with planners, urban development professionals and environmental managers.
+These links are particularly strong in the vibrant city of Manchester.
+Benefits of these links to our students include:

 - placements and client-based studies;

-What do Planning and Environmental Management graduates do?
+What do our Planning and Environmental Management graduates do?